The best gardening tools will take the back and wrist ache out of digging, weeding, edging, and pruning – and be good-looking and nice to hold, too.

-For pruning back plants to encourage growth and keeping shrubs neat, our top choice is Felco’s Model 12 Secateurs, while anyone looking to keep their lawn neat come autumn will appreciate a helping hand from Bulldog’s Springbok Lawn Rake – if you’re not looking to make a great investment, we say that’s a good starting point.
-If you’re after trimmers, edgers, or something a little more specialist, keep reading for our picks.
+For pruning back plants to encourage growth and keeping shrubs neat, our top choice is Felco’s Model 12 Secateurs – while anyone looking to keep their lawn neat come the Fall will appreciate a helping hand from Bulldog’s Springbok Lawn Rake.
+If you’re not looking to make a great investment, we say that’s a good starting point.
+If you’re after trimmers, edgers, or something a little more specialist, read more on our above picks.

 Our recommended retailers for the best gardening tools